DjPoke/Agon-Light-sprite-edition-suite/spredit/readme.txt

 * F:					flip frame horizontally
 * M:					mirror frame vertically
 * R:					rotate frame clockwise
-* Return:				Floor Fill (must be inside borders of the same color)
+* Return:				Flood Fill (must be inside borders of the same color)
+* F5:					Load Palette file (must be 2, 4, 16 or 64 colors)
+* F6:					Save Palette file

 While in palette mode, this is the keys you can use :

 * Tab:						Return in 'edit sprite mode'
+* R,G,B:					Increase R,G or B tint for the current color
+* Delete:					Reset color to black
 * Left/Right arrows:		Choose a color